-I recently graduated from Western Carolina University with a Bachelor of Science in Communication (with a concentration in journalism and a minor in Spanish).
-I previously made the Dean’s list numerous times, finishing with a 3.5 GPA and with “cum laude” honors.
+I graduated from Western Carolina University in May 2020 with a Bachelor of Science in Communication (with a concentration in journalism and a minor in Spanish).
+I made the Dean’s list numerous times, finishing with a 3.5 GPA and with “cum laude” honors.

 I’ve always been a student that cares about their campus.
 In high school, I was on the student council and the yearbook staff.
 College was no different, I was heavily involved on campus as a student leader.
 I served on the Student Government Association as a senator and as the co-chair of the Diversity and Inclusive Excellence Committee.
 I also served on the executive board of the Latinx Appreciation Student Organization (LASO).
 Also having served on the student committee of LASO’s Southeastern Latinx Student Leadership Conference (SL-SLC).
 I advocated for gender-inclusive restrooms on campus, more accessibility and affordability of menstrual hygiene products, the representation of minority students and much more.